I now have all the help needed for 2022, apart from a carpenter needed for May to help build a lean-to greenhouse made from old windows:)

 I am passionate about wholesome food and love to prepare and eat from the garden or the wild, and from local farms when possible.
 Mostly we prepare vegetarian food but we also eat fish and meat (local or wild).
 If you love cooking you have (almost) free reins!
 I collect raw milk from an organic farm and bake my own sourdough bread, ferment kefir, yoghurt, kombucha and vegetables.

 Our tiny village only has 45 inhabitants but the community of Engeløya has a population of around 500.
 There are plenty of opportunities for outdoor activities like hiking in the hills, mountains and valleys or stroll along the beach, climbing, canoeing, kayaking, fishing in the sea or lakes, boating, cross-country skiing, cycling, bird watching, diving, all kinds of art making, writing or music making- or just for being and breathing and enjoying the wild and the quiet!
-We have a 16ft motorboat, a wooden rowing boat, a canoe, kayaks and bikes to borrow in spring, summer and autumn and x-country skis and skates in the winter.
+We have a wooden rowing boat with a 4hp engine, a canoe, a kayak and bikes to borrow in spring, summer and autumn and x-country skis and skates in the winter.